A crowd of individuals staring at strings of double helix

 Since discovering this competitive advantage, we have sought to maximise its effectiveness and usefulness by extending and expanding society’s role and reach.

-And, like the casino gambler on a lucky streak, we have rode this wave of good fortune.
+And, like the casino gambler on a lucky streak, we have ridden this wave of good fortune.
 We have pushed society to do more and to do it better.
 And why not?
 Why wouldn’t we try to get as much out of it as we can?
 Why would we change something that is working for us?

 Society, besides securing our continued survival, has enabled humanity to achieve all that we have.
 We dominate our planet and face very few threats to our existence.
 It’s a state of affairs that we should be very pleased with.